 Then he said, “It’s better to have nothing than something good.”

-– Blue Cliff Record, Case 86
+—The Blue Cliff Record, Case 86

-PZi Zen Online – Hanging Lanterns in the Autumn Valley.
-The Valley Spirit holding us—the mother deep.
-A big moment in our time, post election.
+Hanging Lanterns in the Autumn Valley with John Tarrant.
+The Valley Spirit is holding us—the mother deep.
+A big moment in our time, post-election.
 How to cope with Bad Emperors and accord with change.
-Also: What is my place in the mandala?
+What is my place in the mandala?
 Finding joy in the thusness of things in all circumstances.
 Not seeing the light is also the light.
-‘Where is Medicine? – bring me something that is not medicine’.
+“What is medicine?
+Bring me something that is not medicine.”
 Bring me something that is not the light!
 PZI Zen Online, as recorded Nov.
 8, 2020.

-PZI Zen Online – Hanging Lanterns at the Gate of the Autumn Temple: Orange skies, unhealthy air, apocalypse week in CA and the west.
-The old agreements are fragile—climate change a long gathering storm, fire a consequence.
+Hanging Lanterns at the Gate of the Autumn Temple: Orange skies, unhealthy air; apocalypse week in CA and the West.
+The old agreements are fragile, climate change a long gathering storm, fire a consequence.
 Having a practice—the simplest thing—a conversation with the vastness.
-Being lost is an opportunity, as old attitudes fall away.
+Being lost is an opportunity as old attitudes fall away.
 Don’t take yourself too seriously!
-“Each step along the way is of equal substance”—Hirada.
+“Each step along the way is of equal substance,” says Hirada.
 Musicians: Amaryllis Fletcher, Cantor & Jordan McConnell, guitar.
-As recorded September 13 2020.
+PZI Zen Online, as recorded September 13, 2020.

-PZI Zen Online – A meditation for our time with John Tarrant.
-Audio excerpt with the koan, “What is your Light?”
+PZI Zen Online: A meditation for our time with John Tarrant.
+Opening with the koan, “What is your Light?”
 Audio excerpt from Sunday session.
-As recorded Sept.
-13th 2020.
+As recorded Sept 13 2020.

-PZI Zen Dharma Theme: “Your Light.”
+PZI Dharma Theme: “Your Light.”
 In Zen, one lamp lights another but is never extinguished.
 We want these themed selections to work that way, as you explore the KALPA.
 A Dharma Theme?
 It’s a gathering, a curation of events from our vast KALPA library, based in a theme that is current in our online sessions and practice.
 We’re offering a compilation of various types of files: transcript, audio, art, music, and video—all from PZI teachers.

-PZI Zen Online – Hanging Lanterns at the Gates of the Autumn Temple – As old agreements fall apart, practice is a kindness to yourself.
-What is the image of our time: A lamp that lights another without losing any radiance.
-It carries a moment of change with the warmth of fire.
-What is meditation: Any moment of sanity.
-As recorded, Sept.
-6 2020.
-Michael Wilding Flute, Cantor Amaryllis Fletcher, violin prelude and Jordan McConnell on guitar for the 4 Vows.
+As old agreements fall apart, practice is a kindness.
+What is the image of our time?
+A lamp that lights another, without losing any radiance.
+It carries the changes, in the warmth of fire.
+What is meditation?
+Any moment of sanity!
+Michael Wilding on flute, Amaryllis Fletcher on violin, and Jordan McConnell on guitar for the 4 Vows.
 As recorded on Sunday, September 6, 2020.